WilliamPrime/Infil-V2-printer/README.md

 ALL OF THE FILES IN THE REPO HAVENT BEEN TESTED YET

 there are currently some issues ive encountered
-1. there is a clearance issue with a couple of gantry parts removing ~10mm of x travel
+1. There is a clearance issue with a couple of gantry parts removing ~10mm of x travel
+2. The files have only been tested with MGN9H instead of the intended MGN9C, I accidentally ordered the wrong rails and didnt have time to order new ones
-2. Electronics are currently free to roam arround whatever surface the printer is on, its not the best
+3. Electronics are currently free to roam arround whatever surface the printer is on, its not the best
-3. Currently the dual SKR mini config isnt the original inteded cofig, its currently operating at 1.77A @ 24V per motor, as opposed to the 2.5A @ 48V per motor its capable of, this is due to me not being able to figure out the firmware for the board I chose, if you choose something like a btt octopus or a mellow fly super , you shouldnt run into this issue.
+4. Currently the dual SKR mini config isnt the original inteded cofig, its currently operating at 1.77A @ 24V per motor, as opposed to the 2.5A @ 48V per motor its capable of, this is due to me not being able to figure out the firmware for the board I chose, if you choose something like a btt octopus or a mellow fly super , you shouldnt run into this issue.
 Reguardless of how you fix it, im not exactly sure of the max capabilities of the printer at the moment, 1300mm/s @ 37K Accel was comfortable acchived without motor tuning or experimentation into rubber band systems to counter the weight of toolhead

 # building it
 On the topic of it breaking on you (which hopefully it shouldnt do).